miadublin/1stMilestone/README.md

 - The code and content of this website is contained within one document (index.html), it utilises a parallax design.

-- Navbar: Allows the user to easily navigate to the different sections of the website,  simply by clicking the name of the area they wish to visit also the navbar collapses when clicked on so the page is still visible all the time.
+- Responsive Navbar: Allows the user to easily navigate to the different sections of the website,  simply by clicking the name of the area they wish to visit also the navbar collapses when clicked on so the page is still visible all the time.

 - Carousel slides: